MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 In case you are already knowledgeable about D365 SCM, you might find this document comparable with a minimal purchase order document.
 No financial postings as part of the [**General ledger**](../../finance/general-ledger/general-ledger.md) will be used for this source document.

+> [!WARNING]
-On the _Inbound shipment order lines_ you can use the option **Update line > Delivery remainder** to write down the expected order line transaction quantities.
-Make sure to have the proper user role security privilege assigned for this process.
+> On the _Inbound shipment order lines_ you can use the option **Update line > Delivery remainder** to update expected order line transaction quantities.
+> Make sure to have the proper user role security privilege assigned for this process, because this will (like the messages editing) allow for potential inconsistencies between the external systems and D365 SCM.

 > [!NOTE]
 > The internal inbound shipment order number must be unique.
 You can define to use the external order numbers as internal numbers and thereby not needing to use a [number sequence](#number-sequences) for the order.
 To ensuring unique numbers across external systems you can consider using the _Order number prefix/suffix_ options.